chorlang/ac/README.md

 ## Test Branch

-Soon to be marged with the master.
+Soon to be merged with the master.